MystenLabs/sui/doc/developer/observability.md

 To see nested spans visualized with [Jaeger](https://www.jaegertracing.io), do the following:

 1. Run this to get a local Jaeger container: `docker run -d -p6831:6831/udp -p6832:6832/udp -p16686:16686 jaegertracing/all-in-one:latest`
-2. Set `SUI_TRACING_ENABLE` to 1
+2. Run sui like this (trace enables the most detailed spans): `SUI_TRACING_ENABLE=1 RUST_LOG="info,sui_core=trace" ./sui start`
-3. Start sui and run some transfers with wallet, or run the benchmarking tool.
+3. Run some transfers with wallet, or run the benchmarking tool.
 4. Browse to `http://localhost:16686/` and select "Sui" as the Service

 NOTE: separate spans (which are not nested) are not connected as a single trace for now.